Skip to main content

 • Potential respiratory or eye-related care

-Because of structure-related health considerations, some owners choose pet insurance.
+Because of structure-related health considerations, many owners consider pet insurance earlier than they would for less health-intensive breeds.

 For budgeting guidance: How Much Does a Dog Cost Per Month?

-If you’re considering a Pug, you may also compare:
+If you're considering a Pug, you may also explore:

 Frequently Asked Questions